 2. Hosting provider search

-A domain name alone won’t get you there; you need a place to host your website and then publish it online.
+With just a domain name you are not there yet, you need a place where you can host your website and then publish it online.
 Such a party is called a hosting provider.

 3. Install WordPress on domain

 After you have purchased your domain name and your hosting, you can install WordPress at your host.
-Most hosts have this capability.
-I do recommend researching this carefully in advance.
+Most hosts have this option.
+I do recommend checking this out beforehand.
 Some hosts are official partners of WordPress, which they say can make the installation process easier.

 In addition, WordPress may already be automatically present with your host, but often you have to manually install it yourself.
-That sounds more complicated than it is.
+This sounds more complicated than it is.
 And if you have difficulties with this, you can always call, email or also chat with your host.
-Lately, I have noticed that a lot of hosts are becoming more accessible.
+Lately, I’ve noticed that a lot of hosts are becoming more accessible.

 4. Choose WordPress theme

 Once the above steps are realized, then you can start looking at which WordPress theme you would like to use.
-A theme is a collection of data that ensures the proper online graphic representation of your website.
-Some WordPress themes are free; others are paid.
-From my own experience, I can tell you that there are very nice free themes, but the options are rather limited.
-This is why I recommend that people still opt for a paid theme, as it increases the possibilities.
+A theme is a collection of data that provides the proper online graphics for your website.
+Some WordPress themes are free, others are affordable.
+From my own experience, I can tell you that there are very nice free can themes, but the features are rather limited.
+Therefore, I recommend people to opt for a paid theme anyway, because it increases the possibilities.

 Are you hesitating between Astra and Divi?
 Find out which theme suits you best here : Astra or Divi!